Vintage RCA Color TV Page Two

 Welcome, this page continues the chronology of our 1954/55 RCA 21CT55 restoration.
 You have just “powered up” (metaphorically) the 21CT55 and can view our slide show program in the viewer below.
-Remember, these old tube color sets took up to 2 minutes for the high voltage to come up to illuminate the screen.
+Remember, these old tube color sets took up to a minute for the high voltage to come up to illuminate the screen.
 Should you not see images in the viewer, just refresh to “power” the set up. 😀

 RCA 21CT55 COLOR TELEVISION VIEWER